Abraham Lincoln: Life Before the Presidency

 The man who preserved the Union and issued the Emancipation Proclamation came into the world on February 12, 1809.
 Abraham Lincoln was born in humble surroundings, a one-room log cabin with dirt floors in Hardin County, Kentucky.
 His father, Thomas Lincoln, could not read and could barely sign his name.
 He was a stern man whom young Abe never liked very much.
 Himself born to impoverished parents, Thomas Lincoln was a farmer and carpenter who moved the family from rural Kentucky to frontier Indiana when young Abe was seven years old.
 Thomas built a crude 360-square foot log cabin where he lived with his wife, Abe, and elder daughter, Sarah.

-Lincoln's mother, the illegitimate Nancy Hanks, died when Lincoln was only nine years old.
+Lincoln's mother, Nancy Hanks, died when Lincoln was only nine years old.
 Although Lincoln later said that he owed everything to her guidance, he seldom mentioned her in his conversation or writings.
 Thomas Lincoln married Sarah Bush Johnston shortly after Nancy's death, and young Abe immediately bonded with his stepmother.
 A bright woman, she encouraged Abe's education, and took his side in the frequent arguments the young boy had with his father.

 Rural life was difficult in America's frontier during the early 1800s.
 Poverty, farm chores, hard work, and reading by the light of the fireplace dominated young Abe's life until he was seventeen, when he found work on a ferryboat.
 Enjoying the river, he built a flatboat two years later and ran a load of farm produce down the Mississippi River to New Orleans.
 Selling the boat for its timber, he then returned home.
 Upon reaching home he dutifully, but resentfully, gave his full earnings to his father.